awscloudgirl/passport-photo-automation/README.md

 6. **API:**
    The API component exposes additional information about evaluation results, providing a seamless interface for retrieving details.
 This ensures transparency and accessibility, allowing for easy integration with external systems.

-**Architecture Requirements:**
 These six themes form the foundation of our architecture, ensuring a comprehensive and well-rounded solution.
-As you explore our GitHub repository, witness the successful integration of these components, each meticulously designed to meet the high-level requirements of our system.